For the latest in self-driving vehicle news, read our curated collection of the best autonomous vehicle news from the week of October 28, 2019.

 How should cities prepare for self-driving cars?
 Here’s a roadmap

-If forecasts hold true, autonomous vehicles (AVs) operating as taxi fleets without human safety drivers could be in widespread use in cities around the world by 2030.
+Autonomous vehicles (AVs) operating as taxi fleets without human safety drivers could be in widespread use in cities around the world by 2030.
 As this technology advances, municipal government officials need to consider what they can and should do to prepare their citizens for the future as well as develop cooperative relationships with the companies testing and potentially offering services to citizens and visitors.

 World Economic Forum has identified six phases to develop an AV framework for cities.